 Richard H. Glucksman / Ravi Mehta - published in THE EDGE by AmWINS.
 The New EPA Underground Storage Tank Regulations: A Compliance Primer - Read More

 October 11-14, 2017 - Richard H. Glucksman and Brian D. Kahn - Speakers - Association of General Contractors of California's 2017 Annual Conference - Renaissance Indian Wells Resort & Spa in Indian Wells

 Brian D. Kahn will be presenting at the 2016 CLM National Construction Claims Conference – September 28-30 at the Manchester Grand Hyatt in San Diego.

-Dean Waterstone will be speaking on American legal education, both challenges and opportunities facing law schools.
+Dean Waterstone spoke on American legal education, both challenges and opportunities facing law schools.